Rob Van Dam: Personal life

 Szatkowski is of Belgian and Polish ancestry.
-Szatkowski married Sonia Delbeck on September 6, 1998, the couple separated in December 2015.
+Szatkowski married Sonya Delbeck on September 6, 1998, the couple separated in December 2015.
 In July 2016, Delbeck filed for divorce from Szatkowski.
 The divorce was finalized in May 2018.
 In 2016, Szatkowski began dating fellow professional wrestler Katie Forbes.
 In 2021, Forbes and Szatkowski had gotten married.
 In June 2025, Forbes and Szatkowski announced they are expecting twins, due in 2026.
+On December 26, 2025, the couple welcomed twin daughters, Karma and Saba, with the latter named after the late Sabu.

 Cannabis

 Szatkowski is an advocate for the legalization of cannabis.
 He has discussed the topic in various media, including on MSNBC where he debated former U.S. "drug czar" Barry McCaffrey.
 Szatkowski is also a consumer of cannabis, believing it to be an athletic enhancer.
 His personal affinity for cannabis has been reflected in his wrestling persona, including his use of the phrase "RVD 4:20 means I just smoked your ass."

 In 2020, Szatkowski established and licensed his name to RVDCBD, a cannabinoids company specializing in CBD and cannabis paraphernalia.
 In 2021, he was named chairman of United American Petroleum Corp (UAPC), a shell company that acquired RVDCBD and seeks to acquire other cannabis properties.